Startup megacampus Station F is going to open at the end of June

 The building is already looking quite nice as I was there last week.
 While I’m sure there’s a ton of work remaining to replace the electrical infrastructure and set up the server rooms in the basement, those extra few weeks mean that the building should be super ready for the opening date at the end of June.

 Station F is going to be the world’s biggest startup campus.
-Backed by Xavier Niel and directed by Roxanne Varza, they say that a thousand startups are going to work in this huge building.
+Backed by Xavier Niel and directed by Roxanne Varza, they say that 1,000 startups are going to work in this huge building.

 Some startups are going to participate in the Founders Program and pay around €195 per desk per month.
 But the vast majority are going to move there thanks to a partner.
 Facebook, Vente-Privée, Zendesk and a dozen other tech companies are going to rent a tiny chunk of the building and give it back to young startups.